ngtcp2/ngtcp2/doc/source/programmers-guide.rst

   `ngtcp2_crypto_delete_crypto_cipher_ctx_cb()` can be passed directly.

-``ngtcp2_crypto_*`` functions are a part of ngtcp2 crypto support library which provides easy integration with the supported TLS backend.
+``ngtcp2_crypto_*`` functions are a part of :doc:`ngtcp2 crypto API
+<crypto_apiref>` which provides easy integration with the supported
+TLS backend.
 It vastly simplifies TLS integration and is strongly recommended.

 :type:`ngtcp2_settings` contains the settings for QUIC connection.